GSA/digitalgov.gov/content/resources/how-test-websites-for-accessibility.md

 - **Manual** &mdash; Manual testing uses a documented, consistent, repeatable process;
 - **Hybrid** &mdash; A combination of automated and manual testing.

 You should use the hybrid approach—both manual testing by Trusted Testers and automated testing tools—to create accessible websites and digital services.

-<<add icon>> Become a Trusted Tester
+{{< card intro="**Become a Trusted Tester**

 Visit the [DHS online training portal](https://training.section508testing.net) to take the Trusted Tester training.
 You can self-enroll, and DHS provides the training at no cost.
+{{< /card >}}

 ## About the Government-wide IT Accessibility Program